 HOW DO I HOMESCHOOL AS A BEGINNER?

 One of the most important takeaways for a beginner homeschooler is to relax.

 It is so easy to become extremely uptight, stressed, and anxious about homeschooling our children.

 I wholeheartedly understand.

-Nobody wants to feel like they have taken responsibility of homeschooling their child and failed.
+Nobody wants to feel like they have taken the responsibility for homeschooling their child and failed.

-So the best way to avoid that is to access what’s working and what’s not and create an home environment that will work best for your child’s learning experience.
+So the best way to avoid that is to access what’s working and what’s not and create a home environment that will work best for your child’s learning experience.

-Curriculum is important but by far it’s not everything.
-Color coded labels are cute but that’s not what makes a successful homeschool.
+The curriculum is important but by far it’s not everything.
+Color-coded labels are cute but that’s not what makes a successful homeschool.

-A parent who is willing to learn along side with their child, while providing patience, encouragement and consistent learning are the crucial parts of homeschooling your child needs.
+A parent who is willing to learn alongside their child, while providing patience, encouragement, and consistent learning are the crucial parts of homeschooling and meeting your child’s needs.